szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 4 - Graphics 2D Part 2/Graphics2DPart2.md

 public void drawString(AttributedCharacterIterator iterator, int x, int y);
 ```

-This renders the string in whatever has been set into the Graphics2D context.
-The iterator specifies a font for each character again starting at the position x,y.
+This renders the string in whatever has been added to the Graphics2D context.
+The character iterator specifies the attributes that each character should be rendered with.
 The iterator functions like any other iterator in Java, meaning that you can step through each character in the String object and customise it.

 Example -